History of Anglicanism in Sichuan: 20th century

 That same year (1929), an evangelical Anglican missionary, Vyvyan Donnithorne, was sent to Hanzhou by the CMS.
 He served as pastor at the local Gospel Church until 1949, before being transferred to the Canary Islands, Spain.
 During his stay in Hanzhou, he was appointed a member of the West China Border Research Society and a key figure in the discovery of the archaeological site now known as Sanxingdui.

 A Chinese translation of the Book of Common Prayer was published in 1932, revised and authorized for use in the Diocese of Szechwan.
 In 1933, Bishop Mowll left to take up his new post as Archbishop of Sydney and John Holden was transferred from the Diocese of Kwangsi-Hunan to succeed him.

 The middle 1930s was an extremely difficult period for the Church in Sichuan.
-The communist armies retreated through Sichuan to Shaanxi as they were driven out of Jiangxi by the Nationalist armies.
-Church workers had no choice but to temporarily leave their mission centres due to widespread lawlessness and banditry along the armies' retreat route.
+The communist armies retreated through Sichuan to Shaanxi as they were driven out of Jiangxi by the Nationalist armies, later known as the Long March.
+Church workers had no choice but to temporarily leave their mission centres due to widespread lawlessness and banditry along the armies' retreat routes.
+Churches, chapels, schools, pastor's homes at Lifan, Zagunao (Tzagulao), and the church property of the CMS at Mao County (Maochow) were entirely destroyed by communist troops.
 During this period, Bishop Holden made considerable advances in transferring authority and responsibility to the locals that were still almost held exclusively by the CMS mission conference by the 1930s.

 In 1936, the Diocese of Western China was split into Diocese of East Szechwan and Diocese of West Szechwan.
 Holden continued as bishop of the new Diocese of West Szechwan until being forced to return to England because of ill-health the following year.
-He was succeeded by Song Cheng-chih.
+He was succeeded by Song Cheng-tsi.
 Frank Houghton was consecrated as first bishop of the new Diocese of East Szechwan.
-Ku Ho-ling continued as assistant bishop of East Szechwan until he retired in 1947.
+Ku Ho-lin continued as assistant bishop of East Szechwan until he retired in 1947.
 Kenneth Bevan became bishop of East Szechwan after Houghton's resignation in 1940.
-During this period, in addition to hospitals in Langzhong and Liangshan, the Church also had middle schools in Dachuan and Liangshan.
+During this period, in addition to hospitals in Langzhong (Langchung) and Liangshan, the Church also had middle schools in Dachuan and Liangshan.
 Two celebrations were held in 1945, one for the Golden Jubilee of the Diocese of Szechwan, the other for the Diamond Jubilee of the start of the Anglican mission in Sichuan.

-Current situation
+After 1949

-After the communist takeover of China in 1949, Protestant Churches in China were forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.
+After the communist takeover of China in 1949, Protestant churches in China were forced to sever their ties with respective overseas churches, which led to the merging of all the denominations into the communist-sanctioned Three-Self Patriotic Church.

 The Anglican Church in China was never formally dissolved, but all activities had ceased by 1958.
+The China Christian Council was founded at the third national Christian conference in 1980 to unite and provide services for Protestant churches, formulating Church Order and encouraging theological education.
+In 2018, the detention of 100 Christians in Sichuan, including their pastor Wang Yi, raised concerns about religious crackdown in China.